microsoft/nn-Meter/docs/builder/rule_tester.md

 After each step, the output will be dumped to `<workspace-path>/results/`.
 Both the testcases instance and path string to the dumped testcases file are acceptable for the next step.

 Also note that it's optional to use a backend.
-What `run_testcases` do is just collecting latency results of each testcases, so you can use your own tools to measure the latency.
-Refer to implementation of `run_testcases` for how to fill back the latency.
+What `profile_models` do is just collecting latency results of each testcases, so you can use your own tools to measure the latency.
+Refer to implementation of `profile_models` for how to fill back the latency.